Yuval Peres: Education and career

-Recognition
+Awards and recognition

 Peres was awarded the Rollo Davidson Prize in 1995 and the Loève Prize in 2001.
 The work that led to the Loève Prize was surveyed in the Notices of the American Mathematical Society: "A key breakthrough was the observation that certain (hard to prove) intersection properties for Brownian motion and random walks are in fact equivalent to (easier to prove) survival properties of branching processes.
 This led ultimately to deep work on sample path properties of Brownian motion; for instance, on the fractal dimension of the frontier of two-dimensional Brownian motion and precise study of its thick and thin points and cover times."

 Peres was an invited speaker at the International Congress of Mathematicians in 2002.

 In 2011, he was a co-recipient of the David P. Robbins Prize for work on the maximum overhang problem.
 That year he also delivered the Paul Turán Memorial Lecture.
 In 2012 he became a fellow of the American Mathematical Society.
 In 2016, he was elected a foreign associate of the National Academy of Sciences.
 In July 2017, he was a plenary lecturer at the Mathematical Congress of the Americas.

 Allegations of sexual harassment

-Peres has been accused of sexual harassment by several female scientists, including Dana Moshkovitz, Anima Anandkumar and Lisha Li.
+Peres was accused of sexual harassment by several female scientists, including Dana Moshkovitz, Anima Anandkumar and Lisha Li.
 Moshkovitz said she was harassed by Peres on an informal job interview and she reported this to the Microsoft Theory Group.
 She also said that Peres was promoted shortly after her report.

 Peres resigned from an affiliate position at the University of Washington in 2012.
-The university said he resigned "after receiving notice that the university would be investigating allegations of sexual harassment".
+The university said he resigned after receiving notice that the allegations of sexual harassment would be investigated.

 In November 2018 three Israeli computer scientists Irit Dinur, Oded Goldreich and Ehud Friedgut wrote a letter to the community mentioning some allegations of sexual harassment against Peres and proposed a guideline of not making invitations to junior researchers that may be viewed as intimate.

 In response Peres wrote a letter to the community and said "I regret all cases in the past where I have not followed this principle.
 I had no intention to harass anyone but must have been tone deaf not to recognize that I was making some people very uncomfortable.
 As I wrote above, I promise to adhere to this principle in the future."